julianci26/major-courses/compit421/python-config/python-guideline.md

-# Python Scripting for System Administrators: A Documentation Guideline
+# Documentation Guideline: Python Automation
+---
 ## Introduction to DevOps Python Automation
 This documentation provides a comprehensive guide to Python scripting automation for system administrators working in DevOps environments.
 Based on my learning in COMP 421 (Spring 2025), this guideline focuses on using Python to automate common system administration tasks.